via/viaems/README.md

 Member | Meaning
 --- | ---
-`pin` | PORTA pin to use (Autoconfigured)
+`pin` | pin to use (Autoconfigured, see platform source) `process` | Processing function to use (see below) `method` | Type of sensor, currently supported are analog and frequency based.
+`params` | Union used to configure a sensor.
+Contains `range` used for calculated sensors, and `table` for table lookup sensors.
-`process` | Processing function to use (see below) `min` | For processing, value that lowest raw sensor value reflects `max` | For processing, value that highest raw sensor value reflects
+`params.range.min` | For processing, value that lowest raw sensor value reflects `params.range.max` | For processing, value that highest raw sensor value reflects

-The process function can point to any function that takes a pointer to the adc structure.
-Currently the only provided one is `adc_process_linear`, which linearly interpolates between `min` and `max`.
-TODO is to implement a thermistor conversion function, and frequency-based MAP conversion.
+The process function can point to any function that takes a pointer to the sensor structure.
+Currently the only provided ones are `sensor_process_linear`, which linearly interpolates between `min` and `max`, and `sensor_process_freq`, which converts based on measured frequency.

 ### Table Configuration
 Tables can be up to 24x24 float values that are bilinearly interpolated.
 Use